Our Green Advisory Council

 Stephen Matloff works independently remodeling residences to high sustainability standards.
 Previously, he had business development and financial management responsibilities as both principal and advisor.
 As principal, Mr. Matloff was General Manager of MD Decision Support which created knowledge management tools for physicians and caregivers.
 As advisor, he developed institutional-quality investment opportunities for high net worth individuals and family offices, reviewed funding opportunities of biomedical projects for a large family foundation, and was a mergers & acquisitions analyst at Morgan Stanley and Lehman Brothers.
 Mr. Matloff graduated from Yale University with a BA in History and International Studies and received an MBA from Harvard Business School.

-Terry O’Day is the Vice President of Business Development for NRG.
+Terry O’Day is the Chief Operating Officer and Co-Founder of In-Charge Energy.
 He began his career in electric vehicle charging infrastructure in 1996 with Edison EV.
 He went on to co-found EV Rental Cars, which was the first rental company in the United States to offer only environmental vehicles, such as hybrid, natural gas, and electric cars to the general public.
-It served fifteen airports in six states and more than 500,000 customers, with over 700 cars.
+It served 15 airports in six states and more than 500,000 customers, with over 700 cars.
 Most recently, Terry was Executive Director of Environment Now foundation, a strategic, entrepreneurial, activist leader in California.
 Terry serves as one of seven members of the Santa Monica City Council, a position to which he was elected in November 2010.
 Terry led a six-year process to update the City’s General Plan — the leading example of environmental land use planning in the state, reducing per capita greenhouse gas emissions from land use by 31% by 2030.
 Terry holds an MBA from The UCLA Anderson School of Management and completed the Coro Public Affairs Fellows Program in Los Angeles.
 He received a BA with honors in Public Policy at Stanford University, with a thesis addressing public finance and demand management of electricity.
 He has been active with community organizations throughout California and Mexico, including Coro Southern California, the USC Center for Sustainable Cities, Environmental Entrepreneurs and as the Board Chair of the Coalition for Clean Air.

 Sam Schuchat became Executive Officer of the Coastal Conservancy in July 2001.
 He is also the Secretary to the California Ocean Protection Council and serves on the boards of the Los Cerritos Wetlands Authority, the Baldwin Hills Conservancy, and the Santa Monica Bay Restoration Commission.
 He was the Executive Director of the Federation of State Conservation Voter Leagues from 1998 to 2001; the Federation is the trade association of 26 environmental Political Action Committees (PAC) in as many states.
 From 1992 to 1998 he was the Executive Director of the California Environmental Voters, the nation’s largest and oldest state environmental PAC with 25,000 members.
 He served on the California Fish and Game Commission from 1999 to 2004 including two years as Vice-President.
 He is currently serving on the Board of Temple Sinai in Oakland.
 He received his BA in Political Science at Williams College in Williamstown, Massachusetts, and his MA in Public Administration at San Francisco State University.